arskhan741/Server-Practice/README.md

 # SignalR-Scalar-Identity Practice Project

-This is a practice project built using **ASP.NET Core** that demonstrates the integration of **SignalR** for real-time communication, **Scalar** for GraphQL, and **ASP.NET Core Identity** for user authentication and authorization.
+This is a practice project built using **ASP.NET Core** that demonstrates the integration of **SignalR** for real-time communication, **Scalar** for GraphQL, **Auditable EF core entites** in app db context ,and **ASP.NET Core Identity** for user authentication and authorization.
 The project is aimed at learning and showcasing modern web development techniques using the .NET ecosystem.

 ## 🚀 Features